 A children’s program using Godly Play is offered at the 10 am service, as well as a nursery complete with a sound system so that parents and children can participate in the service.

 Please check our calendar for special service dates throughout the year.

 Service to the city and the world around us continues in a number of important ways, as it has done for more than a century.

 Food Bank is held on the first and third Thursdays of the month, assisting families in the Tri-City area by providing a gathering place for friendship and mutual support along with a nourishing lunch and groceries to help supplement the families’ diets.

-The parish also provides space for two AA groups for their weekly meetings and to the Korean Presbyterian Church and the Polish Pentecostal Church for their weekly worship.
+The parish also provides space for two AA groups for their weekly meetings and to the Port Moody Korean Presbyterian Church for their weekly worship.

-Among other events, we have a Spring Tea in May, Garage Sale in June and a Fall Bazaar in November.
+Among other events, we have a Spring Tea in May, Garage Sale in the summer and a Fall Bazaar in November.